braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 ### Total Clicks

 {% apitags %}
-Email, Content Cards
+Email, Content Cards, LINE
 {% endapitags %}

-The total number (and percentage) of users who clicked within the delivered email or card.
+The total number (and percentage) of users who clicked within the delivered email, card, or message.
+For LINE, this is tracked after a minimum threshold of 20 messages per day has been reached.

 {::nomarkdown}
 <span class="calculation-line">